-Incident Command Center (ICC) is a platform that leverages OpsGenie’s native video conference tool (OpsGenie Hosted Bridge) to enhance incident response orchestration and collaboration with your teammates and/or other teams.
+The Incident Command Center (ICC) is a platform that leverages OpsGenie’s native video conference tool (OpsGenie Hosted Bridge) to enhance incident response orchestration and collaboration with teammates and/or other teams.

 ICC is a unique interface featuring: video tools, activity stream updated in real-time, and a status update window to both view status updates and send new ones if the user has the right.

 The Incident Command Center is available for the newest Enterprise plans and up.
-If you would like to test this feature please contact support with any questions.
+To test this feature, please contact support with any questions.

 Supported Browsers for Video Conference